mstniy/computed.dart/README.md

 ## <a name='computed-queries'></a>Computed queries

 Your application might need to run queries with computed state as its parameters.
-You can achieve this using `async: true` and `unwrap`:
+You can achieve this using "async" computations and `unwrap`:

 ```
 class FictionaryDatabase {